y-liang/program-sandbox/README.md

 ## Features
 This application was developed using Angular and leverages its components, modules, and services to present a series of coding challenges.

-- Routing module and Service Provider
+- Configure routing module and service provider

-For maintainability of the routing configuration, the app router is loaded and set in a separate, top-level module in Angular.
+The app router is loaded and set in a separate, top-level module in Angular.
 A shared project service is implemented to provide project information to all components within the application.

 ```
 @NgModule({